Adrian Chastain Weimer

 Area(s) of Expertise:

 Adrian Chastain Weimer is a historian of seventeenth century North America and the early modern Atlantic world.
-She will be on leave in 2025 as a Longterm Fellow at the John Carter Brown Library.
+She is on leave in 2025 as a Longterm Fellow at the John Carter Brown Library.

-She is also co-editing The Collected Works of Daniel Gookin, to be published by the Colonial Society of Massachusetts.
-The Bay Colony's Commissioner for Indian Affairs, Gookin (1612-1687) wrote detailed histories of Nipmuc, Massachusetts, Pennacook and other "Praying Indian" communities and their wartime suffering.
+Weimer is also co-editing The Collected Works of Daniel Gookin, to be published by the Colonial Society of Massachusetts.
+The Bay Colony's Commissioner for Indian Affairs, Gookin (1612-1687) wrote detailed histories of "Praying Indian" communities and their wartime suffering.

 Other interests include the history of toleration, practices of reading and writing, and the contributions of religious minorities such as Quakers to colonial American thought and political culture.
 Recent articles appear in the William and Mary Quarterly, the New England Quarterly, Early American Literature, and Church History.